Maija Karhunen: “I Can Make Space For Myself”

 Definitely not.
 In Finland, for example, professional dance training still has a very conventional attitude; it’s a given that it cannot include people with disabilities.
-I think educational institutions change slowly, although I think many of them would like to be more open and could be practically, but maybe it’s bureaucracy that stops them.
-Another disabled dancer said there’s a lot of inclusive training opportunities in improvisation but, in what could be called dance techniques, there aren’t so many opportunities.
+Educational institutions change slowly, although I think many of them would like to be more open and could be practically, but maybe it’s bureaucracy that stops them.
+There’s a lot of inclusive training opportunities in improvisation, but in what could be called dance techniques, there aren’t so many opportunities.
 I guess a variety is lacking.
 But I’ve also learned a lot through just working.
 You can find input from so many different experiences, it doesn’t just have to be established training and dance education.

 Would you like to see disability in dance assimilated into the mainstream?

 I guess it’s a question for everyone to figure out themselves, about mainstream and marginal and what one’s goal and personal interest is.
 I’m not interested in staying in a category separated from possibilities or connections with many kinds of people, but I’m not interested in creating new normativity either.
 It’s quite hard to imagine answers to this question.
 I would like to get rid of othering because I yearn for connection.
 I think disability can bring an awareness that could be beneficial for other people as well.
 For example, I sometimes need practical help from others in working situations.
-Maybe the presence of a disabled person can highlight that we are dependent on each other, and it could be more acceptable to ask for help, as an opposition to the individualistic culture that we live now.
+Maybe the presence of a disabled person can highlight that we are dependent on each other, and it could be more acceptable to ask for help, as an opposition to the individualistic culture that we live in now.

 What is your preferred term for the field?

 I guess “integration” is always referring to someone outside the norm or mainstream being integrated into it.
 “Inclusion” carries different meanings; it’s about including someone as they are and who they are, not expecting them to change themselves.